Unit 2 Ferry Wharf

 Hindsight can be a wonderful thing – if you had your time again, what would you have done differently?

-What advice can you share to other tax professionals who are considering a relocation abroad for their career?
+What advice can you share with other tax professionals who are considering a relocation abroad for their career?

 - Favourite place to live?
 Depends on the phase of your life you’re in but, right now, Geneva